Dissociation and dissociative identity disorder (DID)

 This section gives information about dissociation and dissociative disorders.
 It explains the different dissociative disorders, their symptoms and treatments.
 This section is for anyone with dissociation and dissociative disorder and their carers, friends or relatives.

 This section has information on borderline personality disorder (BPD), including symptoms, causes and treatments.
-You might find it helpful if you live with a diagnosis of BPD, or if you know someone who does.
-Borderline personality disorder is also called emotionally unstable personality disorder (EUPD).
-In this section, we call it BPD as this is still the most common term for the illness.
-But we appreciate that both terms can be controversial.
+This information is for people affected by BPD in England who are 18 or over.
+It’s also for their carers, friends and relatives and anyone interested in this subject.
+Borderline personality disorder is also called emotionally unstable personality disorder (EUPD) and emotional intensity disorder (EID).
+In this factsheet, we call it BPD as this is still the most common term for the condition.
+But we appreciate that all 3 terms can be controversial.

 Drugs, alcohol and mental health